Skip to content

 New Mexico Tax Rates, Collections, and Burdens

 How does New Mexico’s tax code compare?
-New Mexico has a graduated individual income tax, with rates ranging from 1.70 percent to 5.90 percent.
-New Mexico also has a 4.8 percent to 5.9 percent corporate income tax rate.
-New Mexico has a 5.0 percent state sales tax rate, a max local sales tax rate of 3.813 percent, and an average combined state and local sales tax rate of 7.72 percent.
-New Mexico’s tax system ranks 22nd overall on our 2023 State Business Tax Climate Index.
+New Mexico has a graduated state individual income tax, with rates ranging from 1.70 percent to 5.90 percent.
+New Mexico has a graduated corporate income tax, with rates ranging from 4.8 percent to 5.9 percent.
+New Mexico also has a 4.88 percent state sales tax rate and an average combined state and local sales tax rate of 7.62 percent.
+New Mexico has a 0.67 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and New Mexico is no exception.
 The first step towards understanding New Mexico’s tax code is knowing the basics.
 How does New Mexico collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles